Mastering Mistral Fine-Tuning: LoRA, QLoRA, La Plateforme

 )

-Self-Hosted Fine-Tuning Mistral 7B: Step-by-Step
+Self-Hosted Fine-Tuning of Mistral 7B: Step-by-Step Process

 Typical stack for production fine-tuning: transformers + trl + peft + bitsandbytes + Weights & Biases for monitoring.
+We use QLoRA to save memory.
+Advanced techniques like gradient checkpointing and flash attention further optimize memory usage.

 from trl import SFTTrainer, SFTConfig